orkes-io/docs/docs/codelab/helloworld3.md

 # Hello World Codelab

-## Parts 1-2
+You've made it to Part 3!
+Thanks for keeping at it!
 What we've covered so far:

 [Hello World Part 1](./helloworld) We created the Hello World Workflow.

-[Hello World Part 2](./helloworld2)  We created V2 of Hello World (Versioning) and added a HTTP Task.
+[Hello World Part 2](./helloworld2)  We created V2 of Hello World (learning about versioning) and added a HTTP Task to query information about the user's IP address.

 ## Part 3